FotoFaces/Documentation/README.md

 - Uses dlib face predictor with the 68 facial landmarks to detect each part of the face  (raw_shape)
 - Converts the face raw_shape to numpy format (shape) (function shape_to_np)
 - Returns the shape, rectangle in opencv format and the raw shape
+- This algorithm is the same implemented in the old fotoface

 dlib face predictor 68 facial landmarks
 ![Use Case](https://github.com/FotoFaces/Documentation/blob/main/Images/algorithms/68-facial-landmarks.jpg)